Kevin Sites: Kevin Sites in the Hot Zone

-In late 2005, Sites set out to cover every war zone in the world for Yahoo!
+In late 2005, Sites set out to cover every warzone in the world for Yahoo!
 News.
-The coverage was published on a web site called "Kevin Sites in the Hot Zone".
+The coverage was published on a website called "Kevin Sites in the Hot Zone".
 According to the Hot Zone page, Sites' mission was "to cover every armed conflict in the world within one year, and in doing so to provide a clear idea of the combatants, victims, causes, and costs of each of these struggles – and their global impact."

 The Hot Zone project concluded with Sites' coverage of the Israeli-Hezbollah conflict of 2006.
 Currently, updates on Hot Zone stories and themes are periodically posted on the Hot Zone page.
 Recent posts include an update on Sites' most popular story from the Hot Zone, a report on an Afghan child bride.

 People of the Web

 After the Hot Zone project was completed, Sites began working on a domestic feature series profiling the unique voices from the online world, called "People of the Web."
 A new profile was posted every week until the series was discontinued in 2008.